The Complete Guide to the Perfect Book Layout, Woman with computer

 • Copyright page

-• Preface, foreword, or introduction
+• Table of contents Preface, foreword, or introduction

 • Dedication